ipspace/blog/content/posts/2022/06/data-center-switching-asic-tradeoffs.md

 {{<next-in-series page="/posts/2022/06/select-data-center-switching-asic.md">}}

+### Revision History

+2022-03-06
+: Fixed the footnote explaining how to use two back-to-back Jericho2 ASICs

-[^2J]: According to the [data sheet](https://www.broadcom.com/products/ethernet-connectivity/switching/stratadnx/bcm88690) Jericho2 ASIC has 12 400GE lanes, to get 24 ports you have to connect two of them back-to-back.
+[^2J]: According to the [data sheet](https://www.broadcom.com/products/ethernet-connectivity/switching/stratadnx/bcm88690) Jericho2 ASIC has 12 400GE (96 x 50GE) lanes and 112 x 50GE fabric lanes.
+To get 24 400 GE ports you have to connect the fabric lanes of two ASICs back-to-back.

 [^HSR]: High-speed RAM is obviously still a bit on the expensive side.